Doonesbury by Garry Trudeau for March 09, 2014

 39. Illusion

-BillJ-MN about 10 years ago
+BillJ-MN over 10 years ago

 I used to smoke every deer hunting season and stopped at the end.
 Then, the year I started college, I didn’t stop.
 I was 19 (legal drinking age at the time) and it seemed natural to smoke in a bar.
 I was working food service and smokers got extra breaks, too.
 Lastly, I was dating a smoker who became my wife.
 This was just about the time a pack crossed over $1.
 Finally, about four years after starting regular smoking, we both quit when we became parents.
 That’s coming up on thirty years ago now.
 I still get the occasional mild craving.